 A 2016 poll by the Insurance Information Institute showed that 12% of American homeowners had purchased a flood insurance policy, down from 14% in 2015.
 The U.S. breakdown of homeowners with flood insurance showed 14% in the South, 13% in the Northeast, 10% in the west, and 8% in the Midwest.

 Decreasing the number of possible buyers for a piece of property can cause the value to decrease, and increase the time it takes to sell.
 Fortunately, your land doesn’t always have to be in a flood zone.
 It’s important to stay updated in your local area as flood zones can change depending on environmental changes, recurring weather patterns, new construction, or the government stepping in and improving drainage.
-If you're looking to buy waterfront land near you, check out our inventory of lakefront land, riverfront property, and beachfront land.
+If you're looking to buy waterfront land near you, check out our inventory of lakefront land, riverfront property, islands for sale, and beachfront land.